frgalvan/applicationsDB/README.md

 ## Motivation
 While utilizing a variety of job board websites to submit my applications for work, I realized that I was double applying to positions from different sites!
 I decided to build myself a solution to document my applications as I've submitted them.

+## System requirements
 I'd never combined SQLite with Python so I decided to give it a shot.
 It ended up being extremely simple!
+This project was build in Pycharm on macOS Big Sur.
+* SQLite 3
+* Python3.8

 ## Future enhancements
 * I'd like to add a GUI to make it more user friendly.